 - 4 E1 and E2 Reactions That Compete with SN1 and SN2 Reactions

-- 5 E1cB Reaction, in Which Conjugation Causes Anion Production
+- 5 E1cB Reaction in Which Anions Are Generated by Conjugation

 - 6 Understand the Reaction Mechanism and Learn the Differences in Elimination Reactions